DMW2151/symmetrical-winter/readme.md

 - Spawner Strategy: [DockerSwarmSpawner](https://github.com/jupyterhub/dockerspawner) to launch Docker Containers across a network o

 - Launch Image: `dmw2151/geospatial-utils` - [Here](https://hub.docker.com/r/dmw2151/geo) - Public image I've used for demonstrations before that includes the Python3.8 Standard Lib, some C dependencies for geospatial processing, and some of Python's data science stack.
-For this deployment, I'm treating this as an internal image that is built within the repo, deployed to ECR, and then pulled by our swarm worker containers.
+For this deployment, I'm treating this as an internal image that is built within the repo, deployed to ECR, and then pulled by our swarm worker containers. **NOTE**, `cookbooks/jupyter/files/hub/jupyterhub_config.py` is the hub configuration file, in which, one can change the analysis image to any image hosted by the user (or a public image).

 Please see the following links for more detail on the project:

 - [YouTube](https://youtu.be/OfqXgwJsspw)
 - [DevPost](https://devpost.com/software/autoscaling-jupyterhub)
 - [System Architecture](./docs/high-level-application-arch.pdf)

 ## Requirements Before Deployment

 ### Github Assumptions